-After re-inspection, if the private inspector/surveyor determines that the pool barrier is compliant, they will issue a certificate of barrier compliance which you must lodge with us by the required deadline nominated by Council.
+After re-inspection, if the private inspector or surveyor determines that the pool barrier is compliant, they will issue a certificate of barrier compliance which you must lodge with us by the required deadline nominated by us.

 It is the owner’s responsibility to ensure that they comply with the certificate of non-compliance.